rjoa/Sekyu/_posts/2025-04-05-analysis-of-recent-konni-apt-campaign-targeting-south-korea.md

 As I was scrolling through Twitter/X yesterday, I saw a post about an ongoing campaign by the Konni APT group.
 Since I dont have anything better to do and my curiousity got the best of me, I decided to take a look :D.

 Upon searching the hash from the post into VirusTotal, the initial file is a Microsoft shortcut (.LNK).
 To trick users into thinking that the it is Hanword document file, it used the double extension **".hwp.lnk"**.
 The usage of *".hwp"* strongly suggests that this is targeted towards those in South Korea.
 If you're not familiar with HWP, it's a document format for Hangul Word Processor – think of it like South Korea's Microsoft Word's .doc or .docx files.
 Taking a quick look at the LNK revealed that it contnains two scripts.
 One javascript and the other one is a PowerShell script.
-When the the LNK is executed, it will execute the javascript first.

 ![img-description](/images/2025-04-05/1.png)
 _figure 1.
 Content of LNK file when viewed opened on a hex viewer_